 What’s the hardest part of trying to lose weight?
 For most people, it isn’t figuring out what to eat and what to avoid—you know you need to scale down your portion sizes; focus on fruits, veggies, and whole grains; and hold off on the chips, donuts, and other high-calorie treats.
 The biggest challenge for most dieters is the “intention-behavior gap.”
 That’s the disconnect between knowing what you need to do and actually doing it.
 Or, as one of my friends once put it, “I know I shouldn’t eat an entire bag of fudge caramel gourmet popcorn.
 But it tastes so good!”

-One way to bridge the intention-behavior gap is by using smaller plates and eating slowly, as my colleague Ann McDonald described in a blog about portion inflation.
+One way to bridge the intention-behavior gap is by using smaller plates and eating slowly.
 Another tried-and-true technique is writing down everything you eat each day, or recording it on a weight-loss app like Lose It! or Intelli-Diet.
 Doing this makes you more aware of what and how much you’re eating.

 Another approach involves creating a behavior chain.
 This is a tool counselors sometimes use to help people recognize how a series of seemingly minor events can lead to an unfavorable outcome, such as overeating.